AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

     Publishers can use these out-of-the-box output presets to publish content.
 These presets can be configured by an administrator of the global or folder-level profile.
 Once configured, the publishing presets become available to the publishers for newly created DITA maps.
 You can also apply publishing presets to existing DITA maps, see [Apply preset changes](#id18AGD0K0OHS) for more details.

--   **XML Editor Configurations**: Use this tab to customize the look-and-feel and various features of the Web Editor.
-The following configurable settings are available for the Web Editor:
+-   **XML Editor Configurations**: Use this tab to customize the look-and-feel and various features of the Editor.
+The following configurable settings are available for the Editor:

     -   XML Editor UI Configuration
     -   XML Editor Page Layout only for Cloud Service